 4. Laundry Supplies

 Choose more organic cleaning products.
 Always keep laundry supplies out of your pet's reach.
 Carefully rinse your dog's supplies before giving them back.
-You can also make more natural homemade cleaning supplies and even a homemade laundry detergent the DIY style, with safe for dogs ingredients.

 5. Blue Dye